Hydrox, the original kosher sandwich cookie, is accusing Oreo of sabotage

 But for most of the past century plus, Hydrox has held on.
 And at least in part it’s because of the Jews.

-Until a glorious day in 1998, Hydrox was the premiere kosher sandwich cookie on the market, while Oreos remained “treif,” lacking a kosher heksher, or seal of approval.
+Until a glorious day in 1998, Hydrox was the premier kosher sandwich cookie on the market, while Oreos remained “treif,” lacking a kosher heksher, or seal of approval.
 Growing up, I genuinely thought Hydrox cookies were knockoff Oreos produced specifically for religious Jews.
 Oreos were the forbidden fruit, and I still vividly remember when, shortly after they became kosher certified, my mom snagged a sleeve of Oreos from a Jewish event.
 We gobbled them up.

 Hydrox stopped production in 2003, giving Oreo 12 years of a monopoly, give or take a 100th anniversary promotion by Hydrox’s then maker, Kellogg’s.
 A Pax Oreana, if you will.
 But in 2015, Hydrox, now part of Leaf Brands, sprang back like a phoenix and has been trying to duke it out with Oreo, David and Goliath style.